dxl495/431-2020/classes/class21/README.md

 1. [Instructions for Project B](https://thomaselove.github.io/431-2020-projectB/) are now available.
     - The newest item(s) posted there are the materials for the [Study 1 Demonstration Project](https://thomaselove.github.io/431-2020-projectB/survey6.html).
+    - I also made a lot of small changes yesterday to the site to help clarify issues regarding the oral presentation element of the project.
     - If you're looking for a partner for Project B, please visit the **Project B Looking for a Partner** document in our Shared Google Drive, which you should also be able to access at https://bit.ly/431-projectB-find-a-partner.
         - There, you can list your name and email and find the names and emails of people who are looking for partners.
 If you've asked me for help in this regard, you'll also find your information on the list.
         - I ask only that you remove your name and email once you have found a partner.